feddieminas/django_fantasy_foot_track/README.md

       - A back button on view category card to return back to categories cards
     - Button submit donate amount
     - Cross filtered charts
+    - Profile section having table user stats (No of categories, status and comments posted)

 - The surface plane:
   - Colours : home page showing UK colours and each of the three categories having its distinct colour (blue, white, red)